Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Electroweak vacuum instability in FLRW background

-where ${ e }^{ 3{ N }_{ \rm hor } }$ corresponds to the physical volume of our Universe at the end of the inflation and we can take the e-folding number $N_{\rm hor }\simeq N_{\rm CMB }\simeq60$.
-By substituting Eq.~(\ref{eq:aaawegg}) into Eq.~(\ref{eq:afklsjiijgg}), we can obtain the following relation of the electroweak vacuum stability
+where ${ e }^{ 3{ N }_{ \rm hor } }$ corresponds to the physical volume of the Universe at the end of the inflation, and we can take the e-folding number $N_{\rm hor }\simeq N_{\rm CMB }\simeq60$.
+By substituting Eq.~(\ref{eq:aaawegg}) into Eq.~(\ref{eq:afklsjiijgg}), we obtain the following relation of the electroweak vacuum stability

-The above condition can be determined by the effective Higgs potential of Eq.~(\ref{eq:gkljkkdg}) and the Higgs vacuum fluctuations of Eq.~(\ref{eq:sffdusg}), Eq.~(\ref{eq:kfsdfhdsg}) and Eq.~(\ref{eq:ssddsdsg}).
-In the inflationary Universe, we can obtain the restriction of the non-minimal coupling ${ \xi (\mu) }\gtrsim O\left(10^{-2}\right)$ and the Higgs-inflaton coupling $\lambda_{\phi S} \gtrsim O\left(10^{-12}\right)$ not to generate the unwanted AdS domains or bubbles.
-Therefore, if the relatively large non-minimal Higgs-gravity coupling or the Higgs-inflaton coupling are introduced, the Higgs metastability vacuum can be safe during the inflation.
-Therefore, in other cosmological background, these situations remain unchanged, namely the large coupling of ${ \xi }$ or $\lambda_{\phi S}$ can stabilize the effective Higgs potential and suppress the catastrophic AdS domains or bubbles.
+The above condition can be determined by the effective Higgs potential of Eq.~(\ref{eq:gkljkkdg}) and the Higgs vacuum fluctuations of Eqs.~(\ref{eq:sffdusg}), ~(\ref{eq:kfsdfhdsg}) and ~(\ref{eq:ssddsdsg}).
+The inflationary Universe restricts ${ \xi (\mu) }\gtrsim O\left(10^{-2}\right)$ or $\lambda_{\phi S} \gtrsim O\left(10^{-12}\right)$ not to generate the AdS domains/bubbles.
+These obtained constraints are somewhat tighter than the destabilization conditions of the effective Higgs potential.
+If the relatively large coupling ${ \xi }$ or $\lambda_{\phi S}$ are introduced, the false Higgs vacuum can be safe during inflation.
+But after inflation the large coupling ${ \xi }$ or $\lambda_{\phi S}$ generate large Higgs fluctuations via the parametric/tachyonic resonance.